alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

 After googling, you will probably find your question answered on [StackOverflow.com](http://StackOverflow.com "Stack Overflow web site").

 Remember, though: *not all answers are correct*.
 You shouldn't just copy and paste code from the first result.

+**Read the words**, not just the code, in the answer, to make sure the author really is solving a problem that is similar to yours.

 # SOOP: StackOverflow Oriented Programming